Waterford Village Cemetery – aka. Old Settlers Cemetery – The End of an era.

 No documents have been uncovered to verify the official transfer of property for a cemetery, but the search continues.
 It would have been a common burial ground by that time since the settlement was established in late 1836 and many deaths occurred before 1843.

 As originally laid out, the cemetery would have been at the north end of Jefferson Street.
 In 1849, the plank road, which was Jefferson Street in the village, was opened and cut through the eastern 66 feet of the cemetery.
-That would reduce the size of the cemetery to about 60 percent of its original survey size (approximately two-thirds acre).
+That would reduce the size of the cemetery to about 60 percent of its original survey size – to approximately two-thirds acre.
 No records have been found about disturbing graves during the construction.

-A law was passed and published in the Wisconsin State Journal on March 30, 1870, designating the Village responsible for the custody and care of the grounds along with other requirements.
-Apparently, the “Board of supervisors”, as referred to in the late 1800s, ignored the responsibility as the property was left to deteriorate.
+Ira Rice introduced a Bill to the State Legislature on January, 14, 1870 to protect the Waterford Cemetery.
+It became law, as Chapter 315, when it was published on March 30, 1870 in the Wisconsin State Journal designating the town of Waterford responsible for the custody and care of the grounds along with other requirements.
+Apparently, the “Board of supervisors”, as referred to in the late 1800s, ignored the responsibility and the property deteriorated.

-By 1849, Old Settlers Cemetery was less than an acre in size which would eventually fill up.
+By 1849, Old Settlers Cemetery was less than an acre in size.
 Oakwood Cemetery, located about one-mile northwest of the Village, was started in 1857 with S.E.
 Chapman as one of its trustees.
 As stated above, the Rochester Cemetery was established in 1842, both of which would provide more burial space for the future.

-Due to its deteriorated condition in the late 1800’s, many Old Settler’s graves were being re-interred to surrounding cemeteries including, Oakwood, Rochester, St. Thomas and, St. Peter’s.
+Due to its deteriorated condition in the late 1800’s, many Old Settler’s graves were being reinterred to surrounding cemeteries including, Oakwood, Rochester, St. Thomas and, St. Peter’s.
 Neglect degraded the sacred site over time but vandals seemed to finish the job.
-Today, passersby would hardly recognize it as a burial ground unless they happen to look at the broken gravestones lying flat under a few trees or see the lone gravestone buried in the wild raspberry bushes on the south west end, reading– Eber Sawyer, Dec.
+Before recent restoration efforts, passersby would hardly recognize the site as a burial ground unless they happen to see the broken gravestones lying flat under a few cedar trees or see the lone gravestone buried in the wild raspberry bushes on the south west end, reading– Eber Sawyer, Dec.
 12, 1854.

 Obituaries

 A brief biography of a deceased person is called an obituary.
-They are usually published in a newspaper; some are very brief while others are quite lengthy depending on the person’s stature in the community.
-Reading through these can be very insightful if genealogy or historical research is involved.
+They are usually published in a newspaper; some are very brief while others are quite lengthy depending on the person’s status in the community.
+Reading through these can be very insightful doing genealogy or historical research.

 It seems like there was always plenty of grief to go around.
 But, being pioneers, they accepted the risk and relied on their strong religious beliefs to get them through the death event.